museHD/Robotics-Club-Arduino/README.md

 ## Contents:

 ### IR-Motor
-Description: Control the speed DC motor with an IR Sensor and Arduino.
+<strong>Description:</strong> Control the speed DC motor with an IR Sensor and Arduino.

 ### LCD-Current
-Description: Display the current date, time and temperature on a 16x2 LCD display using an RTC module.
+<strong>Description:</strong> Display the current date, time and temperature on a 16x2 LCD display using an RTC module.

 ### LED-Pattern
-Description: Iterate through and blink multiple LEDs.
+<strong>Description:</strong> Iterate through and blink multiple LEDs.

 ### Libraries
-Description: Useful Libraries for Arduino.
+<strong>Description:</strong> Useful Libraries for Arduino.

 ### Reading-Sensor
-Description: Read from an Analog sensor and smoothen the values to get a more consistent output.
+<strong>Description:</strong> Read from an Analog sensor and smoothen the values to get a more consistent output.

 ### Robot-Main
-Description: Code for moving the robot using Motor Control Circuits.
+<strong>Description:</strong> Code for moving the robot using Motor Control Circuits.